 4b) Verify measurement impact from feeding test signal by generating a signal for repeater input with repeater to be turned off.
 Verify measured result is enough below requirement limit.

-5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see annex G) whilst maintaining the correct direction of arrival for the test signal.
+5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see TS 38.141-2 [6], annex I) whilst maintaining the correct direction of arrival for the test signal.

 6) Measure the absolute power of the assigned channel frequency and the (adjacent channel frequency).

-7) Repeat step 5-6 for all directions in the appropriated TRP measurement grid needed for TRPEstimate (see annex G).
+7) Repeat step 5-6 for all directions in the appropriated TRP measurement grid needed for TRPEstimate (see TS 38.141-2 [6], annex I).

 8) Calculate TRPEstimate for the absolute total radiated power of the wanted channel and the adjacent channel using the measurements made in Step 7.